matt-chv/embedded-analog-intelligence/reveal/ros_fusion.md

-# Sensor Fusion Beore getting started
+# Sensor Fusion Before getting started

 ![](../static/img/maze_with_help_grey.png)

 > Are you lost, not sure where to start let alone where to go?

-Notes: Examples notes
+Why ?
+Wieso ?
+Pourquoi ? 为什么?

+Notes: Make it clear this is for those who think they need sensor fusion but not sure why, nor what it is let alone how to make it work
+We will try in the next 20mn to answer those questions.
+* Why would you need sensor fusion
+* What is sensor fusion
+* How can you get your first PoC and secure a path to production

 ---

+## Why is everyone talking about sensor fusion

+---

+---

-## Sensor Fusion
+## What is Sensor Fusion

 > Leaning to ride a bike is often the human first sensor fusion experience

 ----

-## Sensor Fusion: the 3 C's of fusion
+### Sensor Fusion: the 3 C's of fusion

 * Competitive: dual channel approach ( 2 overlaping cameras) <!-- .element: class="fragment" data-fragment-index="1" -->
 * Complementary: appending overlapping sensor data (e.g. front and rear camera) <!-- .element: class="fragment" data-fragment-index="2" -->